tintin10q/csai_ml_final_summary/README.md

 ## Missing values imputation

 Missing values imputation is about dealing with missing values in the dataset.
 With real data there are various reasons why data would be missing.
 Missing values might be represented in different ways common missing value representations are **None, blank, ~~0~~, NA, Na, NaN, Null, undefined ......** You should **NOT** use numbers to indicate missing data as this might not be picked up on.
 Always use strings or something else inconvenient.
-You could just trow away the data that contains missing values, but we can do better than that.
+You could just throw away the data that contains missing values, but we can do better than that.
 You want to do this because it is sad to throw away a whole vector of data only because one scalar is missing.

 This is how it would look like: